|Host Institutions:||Semester and Academic Year programs|

 Sevilla is a city that stimulates all of the senses – the flutter of Flamenco guitar coming from the nighttime tablaos, the heady fragrance of orange trees, the smell of freshly made tapas being delivered to an outdoor table, and the colorful Spanish tiles that grace buildings, plazas, and street signs.
 The vibrancy of this city, its people’s zest for life, and its ancient multicultural history are reflected in its aesthetic everywhere you look.

 Sevillanos are very outgoing folks who celebrate life through food, music, friends, and lively conversation.
 Not surprisingly, Sevillanos love a good party!
 At gatherings, you’ll often see locals spontaneously break into Flamenco dance – a beloved part of their culture.
 The city’s annual festivals, such as Semana Santa and Feria de Sevilla, draw huge crowds from all over the world.
 Feria, in particular, is not to be missed!
-Every year in April/May, the city becomes one huge party – a week of food, dancing, parades, and locals dressed in traditional Sevillano costume.
-To truly celebrate the occasion as the locals do, it is a must for ladies to rent a colorful Flamenco dress.
-And don’t forget your Spanish fan, a traditional and dramatic part of the outfit!
+Every year in April/May, the city becomes one huge party – a week of food, dancing, parades, and locals dressed up in Flamenco dresses and traditional costumes.

 The Universidad de Sevilla has an impressive history, dating back to the 15th century.
 Today, the university is housed in a Baroque 18th century building, the second-largest building in Spain.
 This building was also the first cigarette factory in the world, called the Real Fábrica de Tabacos.
 During the 19th century, 75% of Europe’s cigars were manufactured there by more than 3,000 cigareras (female cigar makers).
 These workers inspired the French author Prosper Mérimée to create the character Carmen in a novella, which later became the basis for the world-famous Bizet opera, Carmen.